TechNotes-pl/ModbusDemo/README.md

 This project contains a demo application to test freeModbus library code, written by Christian Walter.
 Original project is avaliable at https://github.com/cwalter-at/freemodbus, and is not maintened since 2006, so we want to create our own demo application to test freeModbus library ported to MS Windows 10.

-Solution contains project for:
+Solution contains projects for:
-* ModbusLib.dll - freemodbus library
+* ModbusLib.dll - freemodbus library,
 * Demo.exe      - Simple client application for Windows 10, x64.

 ### To build this project Microsoft Visual Studio 2019 is required.